sorae42/sorae42.github.io/README.md

 **Hey!
 You shouldn't be there if you just want to check out my website.** [My site is available here.](https://skyventuree.github.io/)

-# What's "redesign" branch?
-This branch is for redesigning my website with a better look.

-This branch won't be PR'ed to `master` until all pages is finished.
-That also means there won't be any new content add to the website 'til done.

 # What is this?
 A repository for my website.